sheckuntangle/traffic_gen/README.md

 sudo cp *-traffic /usr/local/bin

 This will allow you to run the mfw-traffic and ngfw-traffic commands to start the traffic generators.

+# To stop containers that are running daemonized

+docker-compose -f /path/to/repo/mfw.yml down

+docker-compose -f /path/to/repo/ngfw.yml down